Saturday July 11, 2020

 No coronavirus death in Finland in 24 hours

-So far, a total of 252 people died in the Helsinki-Uusimaa Hospital District (HUS), 25 in the Pohjois-Savo Hospital District (KYS), 14 in the Turku Hospital District (TYKS), 12 in the Pohjois-Pohjanmaa Hospital District (OYS), and three in the Tampere-Pirkanmaa (TAYS) Hospital District.
+So far, a total of 257 people have died in the Helsinki-Uusimaa Hospital District (HUS), 25 in the Pohjois-Savo Hospital District (KYS), 16 in the Turku Hospital District (TYKS), 12 in the Pohjois-Pohjanmaa Hospital District (OYS), and three in the Tampere-Pirkanmaa (TAYS) Hospital District.

-The identities of the deceased, however, could not be known as the THL did not divulge any details in this regard.
+The identities of the deceased, however, could not be known as the THL did not divulge any details about them.

 The number of coronavirus infections in Finland is likely to be much higher than is reported, as not all those with mild symptoms have been tested thus far and there is no data available on asymptomatic infections.

-So far, more than 5000 patients have recovered from the disease, said THL.
+So far more than 5,500 patients have recovered from the disease.

 Currently, laboratories are testing about 9,600 samples a day.